3 Differences Between Indicas and Sativas

 FRIDAY, SEPTEMBER 28TH, 2018

-Please understand that cannabis, regardless of what kind it is, can affect people differently based on things like their weight, height, tolerance, amount used etc. There are specific differences between the two main types of cannabis though.
+Please understand that cannabis, regardless of what kind it is, can affect people differently based on things like their weight, height, tolerance, amount used, etc. There are specific differences between the two main strains of cannabis though.
 Indica and sativa strains, having such different effects, are used for various reasons both medically and recreationally.
 Knowing these differences enables you to choose which type you need and what it can do for you.

 Indica vs Sativa and how it affects you:

 Indica, commonly referred to as “in da couch” give your body and mind a deep relaxation.
 It can enhance your senses, induce sleep, help lower stress and combat depression and anxiety.